troysand/tic-tac-toe/README.md

 ##Game Description:
-[Tic-Tac-Toe ](https://en.wikipedia.org/wiki/Tic-tac-toe) is a game played between two human players, or between one human player and a computer player.
+[Tic-Tac-Toe ](https://en.wikipedia.org/wiki/Tic-tac-toe) is a game played between two players on a 3x3 grid.
 Players are assigned to be either X's or O's and then one player goes first.
-Players take turns marking the board with their assigned letter until on player gets three marks in a row (horizontally, vertically or diagonally).
+Players take turns marking the board with their assigned letter until one player gets three marks in a row either horizontally, vertically or diagonally.
 The player that does this first is the winner.
 If no moves are available and no player has won then the game is a draw.

+###Game Board
 The tic-tac-toe board looks like:
 ```
    |   |